 And now, something completely different…

-Before I was involved with violins, I was a photographer.
+(Me, 1979 ) Before I was involved with violins, I was a photographer.
 My last full-time photo job was in Michigan’s Upper Peninsula, on a very small newspaper in an isolated and underpopulated area.
-It was a great job where I got to wander around in a four-county region asking people I saw doing interesting things to let me take their picture for the paper.
-My editor happened to hate both sports and check-passing/handshake photos, so I didn’t have to deal with that kind of stuff.
-He wanted general-interest pictures of normal people, and I was delighted to do that.
+It was a great job where I got to wander around in a four-county region asking people I saw doing interesting things to […]

 Jeweler’s Saw Blades